 At Paga we will have 2 different types of format: Pool, and Bracket.
 Pools will be used on the first days in order to rank all the teams in each division; Bracket are used for define the final positions.

-The teams will be divided into 16 pool of 3 teams each that will play a one-way round robin.
+The teams will be divided into 7 pools of 4 teams and 1 pool of 3 teams that will play a one-way round robin.

-At the end of the first round, the top 2 teams from each pool, will go on to form 8 upper pools of 4 teams each that will play for position from 1 to 32, each pool will consist of 2 pairs formed by a 1st and a 2nd team from the same pool, games already played will not be played again but the previously obtained result will be used.
+At the end of the first phase, the top two finishers from each pool will go on to form 4 power pools of 4 teams each that will play for positions 1 to 16, each power pool will consist of a first and a second from the same pool, matches already played will not be replayed but the previously obtained result will be used.

-At the end of the second phase, the top two finishers from each upper pool will form a 16-teams bracket that will play pre-quarters, quarters, semis and finals for positions 1 to 16, the same will be done by the other teams for the positions below.
+At the end of the second phase, the top two ranked teams from each power pool will form a bracket of 8 teams and play the quarterfinals, semifinals and finals for positions 1 to 8, the same will be done for the positions below.

-The teams will be divided into 8 pool of 4 teams each that will play a one-way round robin.
+The teams will be divided into 8 pools of 3 teams that will play a one-way round robin.

-At the end of the first round, the top 2 teams from each pool, will go on to form 4 upper pools of 4 teams each that will play for position from 1 to 16, each pool will consist of 2 pairs formed by a 1st and a 2nd team from the same pool, games already played will not be played again but the previously obtained result will be used.
+At the end of the first phase, the top two finishers from each pool will go on to form 4 power pools of 4 teams each that will play for positions 1 to 16, each power pool will consist of a first and a second from the same pool, matches already played will not be replayed but the previously obtained result will be used.

-At the end of the second phase, the top two finishers from each upper pool will form a 8-team bracket that will play quarters, semis and finals for positions 1 to 8, the same will be done by the other teams for the positions below.
+At the end of the second phase, the top two ranked teams from each power pool will form a bracket of 8 teams and play the quarterfinals, semifinals and finals for positions 1 to 8, the same will be done for the positions below.

 The teams will be divided into 4 pool of 5 teams each that will play a one-way round robin.